 In the last three months, your rates have been working hard to provide more reliable services for Aucklanders and support the region’s priorities.
-Below is a snapshot of your rates in action.
+Below is a snapshot of your rates in action and what they’re contributing to.

 Auckland Council is working hard to keep your rates down and deliver value, while strengthening Auckland’s financial and physical resilience, and investing appropriately to manage growth.